mixxxdj/manual/source/chapters/user_interface.rst

 If the button is pressed, the play position jumps to an existing :term:`Cue point <cue>` on the track or sets a new one, depending on whether a track is playing or not.
-If you have not set any custom cues yet, the default point is at the tracks beginning.
+If you have not set any custom cues yet, the default point is at the track's beginning.

 Setting Cue points
 ^^^^^^^^^^^^^^^^^^